thosgood/this-weeks-finds/markdown/201-250/week235.md

 >
 > Thus, the thermodynamic cost of keeping a classical computation free
 > of errors can be zero, and the thermodynamic cost per operation of a
 > logically reversible computation can approach zero.
-Only Landauer\'s
+Only Landauer's
 > ln(2)kT cost of bit erasure is unavoidable, and the number of bits
 > erased is a measure of how far a computation deviates from logical
 > reversibility.
 These results are well-known from the literature, and